ervandew/eclim/src/doc/content/guides/php/project.rst

 nothing that you need to worry about maintaining as it is purely for Eclipse.
 The ``.projectOptions`` file on the other hand, is used to manage your project's dependencies, including dependencies on other projects and other libraries.
-For more on maintaining this file see the
+For more on maintaining this file see the :ref:`include path docs <vim/php/include>`.
-<a href="../../vim/php/includepath.html">include path docs</a>.

 Once you've created your project you can use the **:ProjectList** command to list the available projects and you should see your newly created one in the